quantum-njd/frequency-stratified-encoding/README.md

 - `experiments/run_all.py`: fixed execution order for the complete suite.

-Random seeds, thresholds, schedules, and shared comparison settings are defined in the source files and recorded in the generated outputs.
+Random seeds, thresholds, schedules, and shared comparison settings are defined in the source files, with key settings also recorded in the generated configuration files.

 No external data sets or network services are required after the Python dependencies have been installed.